ArchanaPrasad/PhysicalIQA/README.md

  3. So I came up with the idea to, identify such prepositions and to perturb them with similar possible replacement words.
  4. This inturn would result in an expanded dataset.
 The model might be able to learn better by introducing Question and Answer pairs that are highly positive cases and that are highly negative cases.
  5. Working currently on identifying the possible set of replacement tokens that would make sense with the instances under consideration.

+ ####Phase 3:
+ 1. I Created a dataset with extra 400 samples that are made up of additional question answer pairs which are different from each other by the prepositions that were present(if any) in the original question answer pair.
+ 2. I used Spacy similarity to identify how similar the sentences are with respect to presence of differnet prepositions in them which was not useful.
+I went ahead with using common sense knowledge to identify similar and dissimilar prepositions.
+ 3. The additional set consists of both positive and negative samples.
+ 4. I Ran the CNQA base model with this tweaked data set for the same number of samples(6000) was observed an increase in the accuracy to 0.725.

  ### Stutee: